anandakevin/tool-krakend-configurator/readme.md

 ## 🤝 Contributing

 PRs and suggestions welcome!
 This project is intentionally lean — fork or extend it to suit your org or setup.

+## 🛡️ License

+This project is licensed under the Creative Commons Attribution 4.0 International License.
+You are free to use, modify, and distribute this work, as long as you give appropriate credit to the author.
+Please attribute the project to [anandakevin](http://github.com/anandakevin) in a manner specified in the LICENSE file.